ArtisticWenny/flask_e2e_project/docs/README.md

+# Product
+- The product I attempted to create was a tracker for the leading causes of death in the United States, with a small focus on COVID-19 cases in the country

 A readme.md file that contains all of your documentation and references all of your screenshots and videos It should contain a brief explanation of
 The web service you created (what is it and what does it do)